1-AlenToma/react-native-ts-sqlite-orm/documentations/SetupModules.md

 ## Properties

+`hasMany` assign an object property so you could load it later by simple calling .load("children"), see [querySelector](https://github.com/1-AlenToma/react-native-ts-sqlite-orm/blob/main/documentations/querySelector.md) for more info

+`hasOne` same as hasMany except it will only load as an object and not array, eg select top 1

+`hasParent` same as hasMany except for parent object. see [querySelector](https://github.com/1-AlenToma/react-native-ts-sqlite-orm/blob/main/documentations/querySelector.md) for more info

 `json` the column is a json(string), the lib will stringify and parse the column when called. this is so you could save an objects